777uliahshafar/dotfiles/readme.md

 alias git d.
 You can check in ~/.gitconfig

+Use better syntax highlight in vimdiff with `https://github.com/dandavison/delta`

 # Setting up Vim for R

 1. Xquartz for viewing table from R.